syncfusion/ej2-javascript-docs/src/popups/tooltip/style.md

 ---
-title: "Tooltip Style"
+title: "Styles and Appearance"
 component: "Tooltip"
-description: "This section explains the details of the CSS structures in the Typescript Model Tooltip."
+description: "This section explains the details of the styles and appearnace of the Typescript Model Tooltip."
 ---

-# CSS structures
+# Styles and Appearance

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.